cloudentity/vertx-tools/README.md

 For unit testing it might be cumbersome to provide environment or system variables.
 To facilitate testing, instead of setting those variables you can define a map in the root configuration at `env` or `sys` attribute and provide values for the variables.
-If environment or system variable is not set then there is an attempt to read it from corresponding attribute in root configuration.
+Environment or system variable is overridden by the value read from corresponding attribute in root configuration.

 For example let's have following reference to `CASSANDRA_PORT` variable that was not set as environment variable: